SAP-samples/cloud-extension-html5-sample/mission/README.md

 * Setup of the SAP BTP account and development environment
 * End-to-End Connection setup with Principal Propagation (SSO)
 * DevOps - using SAP Continuous Integration & Delivery and monitoring
+* Integration of the HTML5 application in a central Launchpad

 We will create a simple custom UI application, show the usage of the HTML5 repository and the different options how to expose this application - as a stand-alone or with the different SAP Launchpads environments